MODFLOW-USGS/modflow6/PARALLEL.md

 meson install -C builddir
 meson test --verbose --no-rebuild -C builddir
 ```
 Note that changing the option flags in the `meson setup` command requires the flag `--reconfigure` to reconfigure the build directory.
-If the `PKG_CONFIG_PATH` was set as desribed above, the linking to PETSc and MPI is done automatically.
+If the `PKG_CONFIG_PATH` was set as described above, the linking to PETSc and MPI is done automatically.

-It's always a good idea to check your `mf6` executable to confirm that it is successfully linked against the external dependencies.
+It's always a good idea to check your `mf6pro` executable to confirm that it is successfully linked against the external dependencies.
 You can use the command line tools `ldd` (Linux), `otool` (macOS), or `Dependencies.exe` (Windows, https://github.com/lucasg/Dependencies) to do that.
 In the list of dependencies, you should be able to identify `libpetsc` and `libmpi` for parallel builds.

 The other build systems in the MODFLOW project (MS Visual Studio, `pymake`, `Makefile`) continue to be supported for *serial* builds only. `pymake` uses the `excludefiles.txt` to ignore those files that can only be build when MPI and PETSc are present on the system.
 In MS Visual Studio these same files are included in the solution but not in the build process.